Cindy Perlin, LCSW

 - and many others

 I’m a Licensed Clinical Social Worker, board-certified biofeedback practitioner, chronic pain survivor and the author of The Truth About Chronic Pain Treatments: The Best and Worst Strategies for Becoming Pain Free.
+I’m also the creator of the Alternative Pain Treatment Directory.
 I’ve been helping people with chronic pain and other physical and emotional challenges to improve their health and well-being for over 25 years.

 With my extensive personal and professional experience and research into alternative pain treatment methods, I can also guide you in selecting the other treatments that are most likely to safely and effectively eliminate your pain.
 I can do phone consultations related to this if you are not located in my area, which you can request here: Schedule a Consultation